Liderbord/pld-comp/docs/language-features.md

 All of these features are supported with the `char` type as well, more about that in the [char section](#characters).

+- If a variable is declared twice, it will throw an error
+- If a variable is declared but never used a warning will be given as a comment in the assembly code
+- If a value is assigned to an undeclared variable, the compiler will throw an error.
+- Invalid types also throw an error.

+For more declaration support check out the [`var_decl` test suite](/tests/testfiles/var_decl/).
 ## Operations

 We support a wide variety of operations: